w7sst/MorseRunner/.github/CONTRIBUTING.md

 1. **Test your changes!** Please test your changes to best extent possible as there is no formal test plan or test suite for this project.
 Consider asking the issue's author if they are available for early testing.
 If so, push your branch and let them test it.
-<br>//1.
-Early testing is encouraged if the issue's submitter is available to test and provide early feedback.

 1. **Send the completed pull request** when your work is complete.
 This notifies the maintainer of your pending contribution who will in turn merge